Probing Quadratic Gravity with Binary Inspirals: Introduction

 The study of quadratic gravity has a long history [for a recent review see \cite{Salvio:2018crh}, and references therein].
 In fact, it has been known for a long time \cite{Stelle:1976gc} that quadratic gravity by itself while being a renormalisable theory contains, however, a fatal deficiency - propagating negative energy states, which compromises it's stability\footnote{See, e.g., Refs \cite{Hawking:2001yt, Bender:2007wu, Narain:2011gs, Salvio:2015gsi, Holdom:2015kbf, Raidal:2016wop, Donoghue:2018izj, Anselmi:2018bra, Salvio:2019ewf} for some alternative interpretations, however.}.
 More recently, gravitational waves generated by binary inspirals have also been studied.
 In \cite{Yagi:2011xp} dynamical quadratic gravity with scalar field dependent parameters has been studied with the main focus on the additional massless scalar waves.
 In \cite{Cao:2013osa} gravitational waveforms were studied in pure scalar quadratic gravity (with $\gamma=0$) with an additional assumption that the black hole binary is surrounded by the shell of a scalar field.
 In Ref. \cite{Calmet:2017rxl}, which is the closest to our present study, a constraint on the spin-2 wave mass (equivalently on $\gamma$) were obtained under the assumption that the massive spin-2 waves can reach the detector.
+In \cite{Caprini:2018oqe, Holscher:2019swu} the limits on the conformal versions of quadratic gravity has been discussed.
 Finally, in \cite{Holdom:2016nek} post-merger formation of the horizonless 2-2 hole has been considered with the characteristic prediction of gravitational echoes during the ringdown phase.
 None of these scenarios are feasible within the consistent effective field theory treatment of quadratic gravity adopted in the current work.

 The rest of the paper is organised as follows.
 In Sec. \ref{sec2} we rewrite the action (\ref{oriact1}) in an equivalent and more convenient form separating out the massive spin-0, and the massive spin-2 fields, and will present their solutions in the linearised approximation.
 Given these solutions we compute the leading order corrections to the waveforms generated by a binary inspiral in Sec. \ref{sec3}.
 Constraints on quadratic gravity based on these calculations are discussed in Sec. \ref{sec4}.
 The final Sec. \ref{sec5} is reserved for our conclusions.